torlenor/redseligg/README.md

 Example:

 ```
-!gstart 1m hello 2 Bananas
+!giveaway start 1m hello 2 Bananas
 ```

 #### Ending a giveaway

-To stop a currently running giveaway type `!gend`.
+To stop a currently running giveaway type `!giveaway end`.

 #### Rerolling the winner

-Type `!greroll` to pick a new winner from the last ended giveaway.
+Type `!giveaway reroll` to pick a new winner from the last ended giveaway.

 ### HTTPPingPlugin